lsudigitalart/lsudigitalart.github.io/2210/index.md

 ### Start a server

-- **Mac**
+**Mac**
-  - open terminal
+1. Open Terminal
-  - `cd` into your sketch directory
+1. `cd` into your sketch directory
-  - type `python -m SimpleHTTPServer`
+1. Type `python -m SimpleHTTPServer`
-  - visit your site at `http://localhost:8000`
+1. Visit your site at `http://localhost:8000`

-- **Windows**
+**Windows**
-  - Download and Install Python 2 from python.org
+1. Download and Install Python 2 from python.org
-  - `cd` into your sketch directory
+1. `cd` into your sketch directory
-  - Open command prompt or git bash and type `C:/Python27/python.exe -m SimpleHTTPServer`
+1. Open command prompt or git bash and type `C:/Python27/python.exe -m SimpleHTTPServer`
-  - visit your site at `http://localhost:8000`
+1. Visit your site at `http://localhost:8000`

 ## Scaffold